UW-SASWE/RAT/docs/Configuration/rat_config.md

     ```

 * <h6 class="parameter_heading">*`basins_metadata`* :</h6>
-    <span class="requirement">Required parameter</span>
+    <span class="requirement">Optional parameter</span>

     <span class="parameter_property">Description </span>: Absolute path of the basins metadata file in csv format.
 It is a csv file that is multi-indexed and have same index as this configuration file.
+It is required if `multiple_basin_run` is `True`.
 For more information, please look [multiple basin run](../basins_metadata).

     <span class="parameter_property">Default </span>: It is blank by default and can be filled by the user.